CodeYourFuture/syllabus/docs/js-core-1/week-3/homework.md

 ## 5) Give feedback on your colleague's coursework (1 hour)

-Just like last week, we want you to continue to give good, helpful feedback to the other students in your class.
+Just like last week, we want you to continue to give good, helpful feedback to the other trainees in your class.

 You should